ccowmu/ccowmu.org/README.md

 - RSS feed location:
 	- Use `index.xml` for feeds (root: `/index.xml`, minutes: `/minutes/index.xml`).

-## Deployment targets
+## Deployment

-- GitHub Pages: built from `master` via `.github/workflows/deploy-site.yml`.
-Minutes are bundled under `public/minutes/`.
-- cclub.cs.wmich.edu: rsync or copy the `public/` folder to the web root.
+Deploy to cclub.cs.wmich.edu: rsync or copy the `public/` folder to the web root.